Spontaneity: Part Five - The Drive Home

 As we drove away, I had to laugh.
-Could it really be that we just drove for 24 straight hours, ate, slept, spent the morning and afternoon exploring, and were already on our way out of town?
+Could it really be that we just driven for 24 straight hours, eaten, slept, spent the morning and afternoon exploring, and were already on our way out of town?
 I laughed some more, because yep, it was true. and I wouldn't have it any other way.

 On our way through Boca Raton, we ended up stopping at the second Darbster location for some dinner, and we absolutely loved every bit of the food.
 The staff at this location was equally as friendly as the one in West Palm Beach -They even took 10% off our bill because we had to wait a few extra minutes for our food.

 I had the best cheese plate on the planet - It had chewy, flaky bread, three different kinds of vegan cheese, grapes, apple slices, mixed greens, and candied pecans.
 I may or may not have proclaimed my love for the cheese and exclaimed that I wanted to marry this specific cheese plate.
 It was absolutely incredible, and it was also quite large.
 I was very impressed.
 (Thus the marriage remark.)

 Josh had the vegan "chicken" parm, which was also delicious.
 The batter was crisp and flavorful, and the inside of the "cutlet" was juicy and tender.
 My mouth is watering just thinking about it.

 We also shared a piece of 7 layer ice cream cake that had soft, vanilla cake and layers of fresh strawberry "nice cream", fresh strawberry sauce, grilled pineapple, and chopped strawberries.
 It was completely divine.